What are the Three Financial Statements?

 How are These 3 Core Statements Used in Financial Modeling?

 As explained above, each of the three financial statements has an interplay of information.
 Financial models use the trends in the relationship of information within these statements, as well as the trend between periods in historical data to forecast future performance.

 The preparation and presentation of this information can become quite complicated.
 In general, however, the following steps are followed to create a financial model.

-- Line-items for each of the core statements are set up.
-This provides the overall format and skeleton that the financial model will follow
+- Line items for each of the core statements are set up.
+It provides the overall format and skeleton that the financial model will follow

 - At this point, the creator of the model will often check to make sure that each of the core statements reconciles with data in the other.
 For example, the ending balance of cash calculated in the cash flow statement must equal the cash account in the balance sheet

 - An assumptions section is prepared within the sheet to analyze the trend in each line item of the core statements between periods

 - Assumptions from existing historical data are then used to create forecasted assumptions for the same line items